Gum Disease Treatment in Marlborough

 Gum disease progresses silently.
 Here is what happens when you get treatment early versus waiting until symptoms become severe.

-Early detection through routine dental exams is the most effective way to prevent gum disease progression.
+Early detection through routine dental exams is one of the most effective ways to lower the risk of gum disease progression.

 Caught at the gingivitis stage, it’s reversible with a cleaning and better home care.
 Wait, and you’re looking at deep cleanings, possible surgery, and bone loss.
 Your first cleaning appointment includes a full periodontal evaluation at no extra charge.